hhenske/CoderGirl-FrontEnd_Studio6/README.md

 - `checked`: boolean, determines if the item is checked or not
 - `category`: string, the name of the category the item belongs to

 Then open the other file in the data directory: `categoriesList.js`.
 This file holds the const variable `CATEGORIES`.
-It's an array of string, each element holding the name of a category that corresponds with the category property in `STARTER_LIST`.
+It's an array of strings, each element holding the name of a category that corresponds with the category property in `STARTER_LIST`.

 You will eventually loop over both of these arrays to use the data to create your grocery list.